-What are the causes and risk factors?
+What are the causes of Typhoid fever?

 -Coming in close contact with a person suffering from typhoid.

--Drinking/ eating contaminated water or food.
+-Drinking contaminated water or eating contaminated food.

 How is typhoid fever diagnosed?